A concession card to get cheaper medicines and some discounts for foster children in your care.

 Submit your claim form

 You may need to provide some other documents to support your claim including:

 - confirmation of identity documents for you and your foster child

 - any other documents we ask you for

-Submit your confirmation of identity documents at a service centre within 14 days.
+Submit your confirmation of identity documents at a service centre within 14 days of submitting your claim.

 If your claim is successful, we will send a Foster Child Health Care Card in the mail.

 We issue the card to you, as the foster carer, but the card will only cover the foster child.
 The child’s name will appear on the card but yours won’t.

 You have the right to appeal any decision we make.
 Read more about reviews and appeals.

 Your card is valid for 1 year and renews automatically each year if you are eligible.